yonggqiii/it5100a-notes/src/types/sections/pattern_matching.md

 execute different branches based on the value/structure of the data, instead of a general condition.

-::: example
-[]{#eg:factorialpatternmatching label="eg:factorialpatternmatching"} Let
-us define the factorial function using pattern matching instead of conditional expressions or guards.
-We use `case`{.haskell} expressions to do so:
+Let us define the factorial function using pattern matching instead of conditional expressions or guards.
+We use `case` expressions to do so:

 ``` haskell